 I met a strange problem recently.
-After configure the CI/CD pipeline with Azure DevOps and automatically deploy to Azure App Services, the.
+After configuring the CI/CD pipeline with Azure DevOps and automatically deploy to Azure App Services, the.
 NET Core Website failed to start.
 Let's see how we can solve this problem.

 Find the issue

 First of all, fortunately, this is a staging environment.
-I found that the site unexpectedly did not log anything, even log directory can not be found, which is very strange.
+I found that the site unexpectedly did not log anything, even log directory cannot be found, which is very strange.
 So I decided to enable development mode in Azure so that the site can output detailed error messages.
 If you are familiar with the classic ASP.NET, you may know that changing customError in web.config can show detailed error.
 But .NET Core doesn't have this thing, how can we do this?
 There's a small trick:

 The settings of .NET Core can be overwritten with environment variables.
 So we can take advantage of this by adding an environment variable to the settings of Azure App Services:

-It is located in Application settings page.
+It is located in the Application settings page.

 How could I know this?
-Actually it is from Visual Studio itself:
+Actually, it is from Visual Studio itself:

-Now, we can see detailed error:
+Now, we can see a detailed error:

 What is going on?